Bilevel MCTS for Amortized O(1) Node Selection in Classical Planning: Preliminary

 \refalgo{alg:mcts} shows the pseudocode of MCTS adjusted for graph search, taken from \citep{schulte2014balancing}.
 Since efficient graph search algorithms must avoid visiting the same state multiple times, \refalgo{alg:mcts} marks certain nodes as \emph{locked}, and excludes them from the selection candidates.
 In an offline search, a node is locked either (1) when a node is a dead-end that will never reach a goal (detected by having no applicable actions, by a heuristic function, or other facilities), (2) when there is a node with the same state in the search tree with a smaller g-value, or (3) when all of its children are locked.

 \refalgo{alg:mcts} differs slightly from existing work by omitting \emph{tree grafting}, which involves moving a subtree to a new parent when it is \emph{reopened} (reached via a path with a smaller $g$-value).
-While it could help satisficing search, it is generally detrimental in agile search, which we focus on in this paper.
+While it could help satisficing search, it is generally detrimental in agile search.
 Appendix \refsec{sec:tree-grafting} contains additional evaluations with this feature.